How to grow carrots

 Carrots grow best in deep, light, well-drained soil in a sunny position.
 Like most plants with long tap roots, carrots don’t like being moved, so sow them directly outside in the beds where they are to grow.

-- Before sowing, dig the soil over, remove any stones and rake level, so that the surface has a fine, crumbly texture.
+- Before sowing, remove any stones and weeds and rake level, so that the surface has a fine, crumbly texture.

-- Carrots are sown in shallow furrows in the soil, called drills.
+- Carrots can be sown in drills allowing you to spot them from the weeds as they grow, but they can be grown in blocks too.
 To make a drill, use the point of a trowel or hand fork to draw a line in the soil, about 1cm (0.5in) deep.
 Space drills 15cm (6in) apart.

-- Sow carrot seeds thinly 5cm apart in the drills.
-Cover lightly with soil and water well.
+- Sow carrot seeds thinly 5cm (2in) apart in the drills.
+This can be tricky as the seeds are tiny.
+Cover lightly with compost and water well.

-- Once seedlings have grown to about 10cm (4in) tall, thin them out by pulling out some seedlings so that the remainder are around 8cm (3in) apart.
-Take care not to attract carrot fly – see below for details on how to protect crops against this pest.
+- Once seedlings have grown to about 10cm (4in) tall, thin them out if needed by pulling out some seedlings so that the remainder are around 8cm (3in) apart.
+Top tip is to water the carrots before thinning out and also Take care not to attract carrot fly – see below for details on how to protect crops against this pest.

 Crucial carrot care for a great crop